 The Biology Department provides coursework that allows students substantial flexibility in biologically based career options while instilling an appreciation for the complexity and diversity of life.
-Our biology laboratory courses prepare students with the hands on skills necessary to pursue professional positions in the medical field, industry, and research.
+Our biology laboratory courses prepare students with the firsthand skills necessary to pursue professional positions in the medical field, industry, and research.
 In biology lecture courses, students learn the mechanisms, theory, history, and philosophy of each biological science.
 The most fundamental goals of teaching and learning in biology are to develop an appreciation for the study of life, to enhance scientific literacy, and to foster a desire for continued acquisition of knowledge.

-- No requirements for admission to the program. - Contact program for program-specific advising.
+- · No requirements for admission to the program. - Contact program coordinator for program-specific advising.

-Course , Credit Hours
+Course Credit Hours

 ENGL 0101 Composition I 3

 ENGL 0102 Composition II 3

-SPCH 0151 0 R Public Speaking OR 3
+SPCH 0151 OR SPCH 0201 Public Speaking OR Interpersonal Communication 3

-SPCH 0201 Interpersonal Communication

 MATH 0105 College Algebra or higher 3

 Humanities Electives (2 disciplines) 6

 Social Science Electives (2 disciplines) 6

 BIOL 0135 Principles of Cell and Molecular Biology 4

 CHEM 0111 College Chemistry I and Lab 5

-T otal Hours for General Education Requirements 33

-yllabus for prerequisite.

-Math seque nce is contingent upon previous high school mathematics back kground and transfer

-institution.
-St udents should confer with an advisor to determine correct plac ement.